All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Calcium and vitamin D support bone recovery.
 Pregnancy and breastfeeding draw on your calcium stores.
 Replenishing these is important, especially since rapid weight loss can affect bone density.

 Sleep deprivation is the postpartum reality that affects everything, including weight loss.
 While GLP-1 medications can help with appetite, poor sleep undermines metabolic health.
-Do what you can to maximize rest, and acknowledge that sleep optimization may be limited during early parenthood.
+Do what you can to maximize rest, and acknowledge that sleep improvement may be limited during early parenthood.

 Managing Expectations and Mental Health